luchiansienna/CreditAgricoleFE/README.md

 On local it should look like this: **REACT_APP_CREDIT_AGRICOLE_API_URL**=https://localhost:7242

 I have also created a custom hook called **PriceSubscriptionHook** to manage separately the starting and ending of the subscription.
+I have used useState hook locally to manage the state.

 ## Steps to set the app on your local machine